UK Stocks-Factors to watch on Nov. 12

 * BT jumps after network separation deal (Adds details, closing prices)

-LONDON Nov 12 Britain's FTSE 100 futures contract dipped 0.1 percent lower on Wednesday, with the banking sector in focus after global regulators fined five major banks for failings in currency trading.
+LONDON Nov 12 Britain's FTSE 100 index is seen opening down by 1-9 points, or as much as 0.1 percent lower, on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.2 percent at 6,627.40 points on Tuesday, marking its highest closing level since late September.